Shen-Lab/LDM-3DG/README.md

 ### Training Geometric AE
 Generic environment would work for the following programs, and my conda environment file https://github.com/Shen-Lab/LDM-3DG/blob/main/environment.yml is also provided for reference.

-Download model weights and samples from xxx
+Download trained model weights and generated samples from xxx.

 ```
 cd ./AE_Geometry_and_Unconditional_Latent_Diffusion